 Guidelines for Submission

 The UMD Flagship Research Colloquium Planning Committee encourages all students to apply to present on a student panel.
-These panels provide an opportunity for students to present research they have completed or are currently conducting as part of their major(s) and participation in the Arabic Flagship Program and/or the Persian Flagship Program, and/or other SLLC language.
+These panels provide an opportunity for students to present research they have completed or are currently conducting as part of their major(s) and participation in the Arabic Flagship Program, the Persian Flagship Program, and/or other SLLC language.

 This colloquium provides an opportunity for students to develop and practice research methods, professional presentation skills, and academic collaboration among peers and faculty members.
 We hope you will be able to concentrate on this great research opportunity this semester, so we will consider any student who participates in this colloquium to have fulfilled 3 Flagship club credits for the spring semester.

 There will be at least three student panels comprised of 3-6 students each; each presentation should be 15 minutes in length.
-Students will present in English with their abstract delivered in their target language (Arabic or Persian).
+Students will present in English with their abstract delivered in their target language (second language).
 Each presenter should have an accompanying Power Point presentation.
 Upon submission of the outline, each student will be provided further details on the format of the presentation.